processone/docs.ejabberd.im/content/admin/guide/mqtt/index.md

 3. You can leverage existing skills and plugins you have written for ejabberd, like for example custom authentication.
 4. You can deploy services that take advantage of both protocols and have them interoperate with each other, on a single platform, with a single tool.
-5. ejabberd MQTT supports MQTT 5.
-It is a state of the art, modern MQTT server.
+5. ejabberd supports MQTT 5: it is a state of the art, modern MQTT server.
+And it also supports MQTT 3.1.1 in case you want to use previous clients.

 The bottom line is simple: